Here are four of my poems.

 Somewhere in the pixels that form the starry-eyed girl

-Somewhere in the electrons that pulse down the wire from the curly-haired boy.
+Somewhere in the sound waves from the curly-haired boy.

 Somewhere in the code of all things.